PaulJulitz/github-slideshow/_posts/0000-01-02-PaulJulitz.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to our Atom"
 ---
-"My new entry"
+"Franziska ist die beste."
 Use the left arrow to go back!